Relaxation time approximation revisited and non-analytical structure in retarded correlators: Introduction

 The paper is organized as follows.
 In Sec.~\ref{lke1}, we briefly review the basic aspects of the linearized Boltzmann equation.
 In Sec.~\ref{relax0}, we revisit the formulation of relaxation time approximation within the linearized Boltzmann equation.
 In this section, we provide a justification for the RTA, based on general mathematical considerations regarding the eigenspectrum structure of the linearized collision operator.
 It turns out that the RTA is well-justified exclusively in scenarios involving relativistic hard interactions.
-Sec.~\ref{relax1} serves as an application of the findings from Q1 to address Q2.
+Sec.~\ref{relax1} serves as an application of the findings from Sec.~\ref{relax0} to address the non-analytical structures contained in the retarded correlation functions.
 In Sec.~\ref{novel0}, we introduce a novel relaxation time approximation by truncating the full linearized operator, anticipating a broader range of applicability.
 Summary and outlook are given in Sec.~\ref{su}.
-Natural units $k_B=c=\hbar=1$ are employed.
-The metric tensor is given by $g^{\mu\nu}=\diag(1,-1,-1,-1)$ , while $\Delta^{\mu\nu} \equiv g^{\mu\nu}-u^\mu u^\nu$ is the projection tensor orthogonal to the four-vector fluid velocity $u^\mu$.
-The abbreviation dP stands for $\int dP\equiv \frac{2}{(2\pi)^3}\int d^4p\, \theta(p^0)\delta(p^2 - m^2)$.